Therena/ConEmuIntegration/README.md

 If you want to use your own ConEmu Settings or change the default settings please use your own configuration file.
 To define custom Task please also use an external configuration file.
-See "Optional: External Conemu configuration XML" how to do this.
+See "Optional: External ConEmu configuration XML" how to do this.

 ## System Requirements